 The layers of the tissues are guarded by bundle sheath and noticeable parenchymatous tissues.

-The thick parenchymatous layers transport plant nutrient.
+The thick parenchymatous layers transport plant nutrients.

 The stems have an outer protective layer, called Epidermis.